 Traveling with a dog makes things more challenging.

 I’ve already mentioned scheduling all of your personal appointments to keep yourself healthy.
 You have to do the same for your pet.
-Kimmy got her last round of shots back in San Diego, but that’s likely the last time she’ll see that vet.
-I didn’t like how they were always trying to drug her, anyway.
+Plan travel so all of their relevant shots are covered, and that you have access to a vet as needed.

 You’ll only think of more places to visit.

 Don’t worry, I have a global bucket list, too.
-I just can’t drive to those places.
 There are always new corners to explore no matter where you are, and I’m OK with that.
 It keeps the road exciting.

 You’ll feel pretty dang lucky.

-We still feel very lucky on a daily basis.
-We were able to do this thing at a relatively young age, and know that many people hope to do something similar once they retire.
+We were able to do this thing at a relatively young age and know that many people hope to do something similar once they retire.
 We understand our privilege and have no regrets.

 Fun fact: If you’d like to follow in our footsteps, avoiding the kid trap helps.
 Seriously, kids are expensive.
 We wouldn’t be out here doing what we’re doing with a baby on board.
 Kimmy is enough.